This post may contain affiliate links. Read my disclosure policy.

-#SundaySupper is here today with a menu of Regional Specialities from around the country and around the world.
-I’m adding a bit of Maryland’s favorite spice to a family-favorite side dish recipe with these Old Bay Cauli-Tots.
+Old Bay Cauli-Tots adds a bit of Maryland’s favorite spice to a family-favorite side dish recipe. #SundaySupper is here today with a menu of Regional Specialities from around the country and around the world.

 Most people knew that I was not overly excited when we decided to make the move to Maryland.
 I’d lived in New Jersey my entire life and really never had any intention of leaving.
 But The Hubby’s old job and future career opportunities had different ideas.
 And since I was the “portable” spouse with a job at home, it was time to put my big girl pants on and move.